After long hours of work, your hand embroidered piece is finished. Congrats! Now you want to display it or wear it, right?

 If you embroidered your clothes to wear them and you can fix the embroidery in case it starts running, go ahead and wash it in a washing machine!

-On the other hand, if you inherited a hand-embroidered piece of great value (or bought it for big money) – don’t risk and wash it by hand.
+On the other hand, if you inherited a hand-embroidered piece of great value (or bought it for big money) – don’t risk and wash it by hand or even dry clean it.

-In case you decide to wash your hand embroidery in a washing machine, follow these guidelines:
+In case you decide to machine wash your hand embroidery, follow these guidelines:

 - Turn the embroidered piece inside out before washing